aspose-words/Aspose.Words-Documentation/net/getting-started/aspose-words-or-other-solutions/aspose-words-or-vsto/missing-features-in-vsto/_index.md

 ---
-title: Aspose.Words Features Missing Features in VSTO
+title: Aspose.Words Features Missing in VSTO
 description: "Aspose.Words for .NET allows to perform some operations with documents faster and more conveniently than VSTO.
 In addition, there are operations that are not supported by VSTO."
 type: docs
 weight: 20